Election 2020: Jack Tame - How Judith Collins changed her strategy

 Successful politicians and successful broadcasters share several qualities.
 Authenticity is chief among them.
 People ask me what Toni Street is like.
 Simple, I say: she's just as amazing and funny and lovely as she is on radio and on the TV.

-Voters and audiences alike have an inane ability to detect when someone is trying to be someone they're not.
+Voters and audiences alike have an inate ability to detect when someone is trying to be someone they're not.

-The reason many voters over the years have thought Judith Collins should become National leader wasn't that she was really nice and gentle.
+The reason many voters over the years have thought Collins should become National leader wasn't that she was really nice and gentle.
 They liked the crusher image.
 They liked that she was a scrapper and a stirrer.
 They could see how effective she was at undermining some of the government's most senior ministers and needling away at Labour.

 That image and those qualities aren't for everyone.
-It looks very unlikely at this stage Judith Collins will be prime minister this year.
+It looks very unlikely at this stage Collins will be prime minister this year.
 But clearly she has decided her best chance for polling day in three weeks' time is to stick to her knitting, and not to try and pretend to be someone she's not.

 • Click here for our full election coverage.